seyedmo30/Tips/design_pattern/resume.md

 tehran
 ### MS Charity Website

-+ Designed, developed, and maintained a full-featured website using the Django framework.
+- Designed, developed, and maintained a full-featured website using Django and Vue.js frameworks.
-+ Built a user-friendly admin panel to manage member information and financial aid operations efficiently.
+- Built a user-friendly admin panel to manage member information and financial aid operations efficiently.

 # Deep Expertise In